MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AgencyEnable.md

 ---
-title: Managing Your Clients as an Agency on Microsoft Advertising ms.service: msa-help ms.subservice: msa-accounts-setup ms.topic: article
+title: Managing Your Clients as an Agency on Microsoft Advertising
+description: If you're an ad agency and want to manage your client's Microsoft Advertising account, read about our recommended process, which makes it a seamless experience for you and your client. ms.date: 05-30-2026 ms.service: msa-help ms.subservice: msa-accounts-setup ms.topic: article ms.author: jonmeyers
 author: jonmeyers
-ms.author: jonmeyers
-ms.date: 6/11/2026
-description: If you're an ad agency and want to manage your client's Microsoft Advertising account, read about our recommended process, which makes it a seamless experience for you and your client.
 ---

 # Managing your clients as an agency on Microsoft Advertising

 > [!NOTE]
 > We've temporarily placed a limit on the number of accounts you can link.
-If you encounter any issues, please [contact Support](https://go.microsoft.com/fwlink/?linkid=398371) or your account representative for assistance.
+If you encounter any issues, please [contact Support](Contact_adCenterSupport.md) or your account representative for assistance.

 Do you currently manage or plan to manage other people's Microsoft Advertising accounts?
 If the answer is "yes," then you can directly link to your client's Microsoft Advertising account.
 This recommended process will help make this a seamless experience for you and your client.